ramonasuncion/nag/README.md

 A postfix stack-based DSL for tracking issues inside a project.

+> [!WARNING]
-> WARNING: I wouldn't recommend using this in production.
+> I wouldn't recommend using this in production.
 I use it for my own personal projects.

 ```sh
 nag "fix the lexer" new "high" priority save